 Fees in Ethereum have been a target of criticism from the community.
 Fees are the first cause of blockchain switching.

-Such difference is possibly in response to that, conceptually speaking, Ethereum is not a value settlement and storage network, as highlighted by Dylan LeClair, head of market research at Bitcoin Magazine.
+Such difference is possibly in response to the fact that conceptually speaking, Ethereum is not a value settlement and storage network, as highlighted by Dylan LeClair, head of market research at Bitcoin Magazine.

-However, it is somewhat subjective, especially considering that each person or company can put the blockchain to individual use and according to their needs.
-An example might be an institutional investor who may have no problem using Ethereum for settlement or storage.
-The same with ordinary users, who already have some ethers in wallets, they give it thrifty use.
+However, it is somewhat subjective, considering that each person or company can put the blockchain to individual users according to their needs.
+An example might be an institutional investor with no problem using Ethereum for settlement or storage.
+The same with ordinary users, who already have some ETH in their wallets; they give it thrifty use.

 High fees, the burden on the Ethereum network